Skip to content

 Step 5: Measure, analyze, ideate

-Since you're using digital tools like Hubspot, you'll be able to easily see whether something your marketing people published is actually working.
-When it's not, you'll be able to hone in how to course correct.
+Since you're using digital tools like Hubspot, you'll be able to easily see whether something your marketing people published is working.
+When it's not, you'll be able to hone in on how to course correct.
 The reality is that you're not going to nail it 100% out of the gate.
 So, having these benchmarks will help you make small adjustments and tweaks to your different programs to improve performance over time.

 Here is some data worth measuring: